Ash-Olorenshaw/discord-trading-bot/README.md

 And now you should be able to see your bot in any servers you have invited it to!

+### NOTE:

+You must make sure that the files `networth.txt` and `users.txt` are preceded by a newline before information is stored in them.
+If they are not, then false data can be generated.

 ## Usage

 All commands must be preceded by `-s`, here are all your options: